NotePlan/plugins/dwertheimer.Favorites/README.md

 - the URL or X-Callback that should be launched when someone selects the command

 After that, the commands you create will be available as if they are any other plugin command, simply by typing `/foo` (for example).

+## Settings

+### Setting: "Characters to Prepend to Command"

+If there are characters like “-⭐️” in front of each command, it will keep them together and float them to the top of the menu.
+So when you open the command bar and type the leading character (e.g. "-"), you will see all the favorite commands at a glance.
+Whatever text you put here will be prepended to any command name you set.
+Blank this field out to not prepend any characters, and the command name will be exactly the text you enter.
+Thx @clayrussell for this idea!